The genuine LPToolbar.dll file is a software component of LastPass by LastPass.

 The process known as LastPass Toolbar or McAfee SafeKey or SafeKey belongs to software LastPass or LastPass(uninstall only) or LastPass Toolbar or McAfee SafeKey(uninstall only) or LastPass for Applications by LastPass (lastpass.com) or McAfee (www.mcafee.com).

 Description: LPToolbar.dll is not essential for the Windows OS and causes relatively few problems.
-LPToolbar.dll is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of C:\.
+LPToolbar.dll is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of the user's profile folder or in a subfolder of C:\.

 This .dll file is a Browser Helper Object (BHO) that runs automatically every time you start your web browser.
 BHOs are not stopped by personal firewalls, because they are identified by the firewall as part of the browser itself.
 BHOs are often used by adware and spyware.
 IDs used by this BHO include 95D9ECF5-2A4D-4550-BE49-70D42F71296E or 9DB059B3-DD36-4a55-846C-59BE42A1202A.
 The program has no visible window.
 The file is able to monitor web browsers.
 The file is certified by a trustworthy company.
 It is not a Windows system file.
 LPToolbar.dll is able to record keyboard and mouse inputs.
 Therefore the technical security rating is 48% dangerous, however you should also read the user reviews.